DPDK/dpdk/doc/guides/prog_guide/dev_kit_root_make_help.rst

 *   Install

-    Build the DPDK binary.
-    The name of the target to install is specified using T=mytarget.
     The list of available targets are in $(RTE_SDK)/config (remove the defconfig\_ prefix).

     The GNU standards variables may be used: